Coverage-Based Debloating for Java Bytecode: Empirical Study

-In this section, we describe the methodology that we follow to construct a new dataset of open-source \mv Java projects extracted from GitHub, which we use to answer our research questions.
+We have extracted a dataset of open-source \mv Java projects from GitHub, which we use to answer our research questions.
 We choose open-source projects because accessing closed-source software for research purposes is a difficult task.
-Moreover, the diversity of open-source software allows us to determine if our trace-based debloat approach, implemented in \jdbl, generalizes to a vast and rich ecosystem of Java projects.
+Moreover, the diversity of open-source software allows us to determine if our coverage-based debloating approach generalizes to a vast and rich ecosystem of Java projects.